lfads/lfads-run-manager/docs/single-session.md

 # Setting up a single-session LFADS run

 Assuming you have finished [adapting the LFADS run manager classes to your dataset](interfacing), you should be all set to generate some LFADS runs and start training.
-We'll be setting up a _drive script_ that will do the work of creating the appropriate instances, pointing at the datasets, creating the runs, and telling `lfads-run-manager` to generate the files needed for LFADS.
-Below, we'll refer to the package name as `MyExperiment`, but you should substitute this with your package name.
+We'll be setting up a _drive script_ that will do the work of creating the appropriate instances, pointing at the datasets, creating the runs, and telling `LFADS Run Manager` to generate the files needed for LFADS.
+Below, we'll refer to the package name as `LorenzExperiment`, but you should substitute this with your package name.

-!!! tip "Follow along with `MyExperiment.drive_script`"
+!!! tip "Follow along with `LorenzExperiment.drive_script`"
-    A complete drive script is available as a starting point in `+MyExperiment/drive_script.m` for you to copy/paste from.
+    A complete drive script is available as a starting point in `+LorenzExperiment/drive_script.m` for you to copy/paste from.

 ## Lorenz attractor example